Crare/telegrambot/README.md

 You need to run bot_cronjob.js from crontab.

-Example: open crontab in console
+Example: open crontab in console, check the crontab_template.txt for example.

 crontab -e